 Comes with a durable zippered gun case, parts kit, Dye Slick Lube, and 9-volt battery to keep your paintball gun of choice at its peak level.

 The Proto PMR 2010 is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Nothing similar. but have used other mid grade markers.